RafaFT/100-days-of-code/r1-log.md

 ### R1D73 - 2019/08/31

 * Worked a LOT on the calculators project, creating a cron job for updating the firestore database with IndicatorRecord's, fixing .gcloudignore and requirements.txt, and a very basic main.py file.

+### R1D74 - 2019/09/02

+* Did a major refactor and organization on the script responsible for updating the firestore database.
+Split the main function into smaller procedures and I'm basically preparing the script for handling the indicator values that will actually be used and query for calculation